A Short and Effective Prenatal Yoga Sequence

 - Practice breathing and simply being.

 Check out more information about prenatal yoga.
-Current teaching schedule and upcoming prenatal yoga workshop series at Tucson Yoga.
+Current teaching schedule and prenatal classes at Tucson Yoga.

 *Article by Bonnie J Golden .
-A version of the article originally published in Womana magazine.
 Photography By: Desiree Meese Photography, Model: Leslie O’Toole.

 Tags: prenatal yoga